aws-samples/k8s-cloudwatch-operator/README.md

 This Git repository contains software artifacts that enable autoscaling microservices deployed to an Amazon EKS cluster or a self-managed Kubernetes cluster on AWS, based on custom Prometheus metrics collected from the workloads.
 It has a custom Kubernetes controller to manage Amazon CloudWatch metric alarms that watch custom metrics data and trigger scaling actions.
 AWS Lambda is used to autoscale the microservices.

-Please refer to this blog post for details about how this works.
+Please refer to related <a href=https://aws.amazon.com/blogs/containers/autoscaling-amazon-eks-services-based-on-custom-prometheus-metrics-using-cloudwatch-container-insights/">blog post</a> for details about how this works.

 ## Architecture
 The architecture used to implement this autoscaling solution comprises the following elements.